madhu-korada/caffe/README.md

 4. Ending with SoftMaxLoss layer (For Deploy network only SoftMax)

-5. 2 bottoms for Softmax layer
+5. 2 bottoms for Softmax layer For training network

 #### Solverstate file